 - According to our instructions, return any fish that are dead-on-arrival or send a clear photo with the tails cut off.
 Do not dispose of the fish until we confirm that the photo is clear enough.

-Use your regular tap water when setting up the aquarium to be used for the shipped fish.
-Be sure your aquarium filter has fully established nitrifying bacteria or you can buy an "active filter" from us with established nitrifying bacteria, ready to put in when your new fish are added.
-You can also use a bacteria starter culture to help establish the biological cycle, but these will not work very well and we do not recommend them.
+Use your regular tap water when setting up the aquarium to be used for the new fish.
+Be sure your aquarium filter has fully established nitrifying bacteria.
+You can buy an "active filter" from us with established nitrifying bacteria.
 Do NOT put your new fish into pure "R.O." or de-ionized water.
 This will greatly stress and probably kill your newly shipped fish.
 They need to be acclimated to this type of water slowly over time.
+Do not try to match our pH.

-Our guarantee is cancelled if you do not notify us of a problem within 2 hours of the first attempted delivery.
+Our guarantee is canceled if you do not notify us about a problem within 2 hours of the first attempted delivery.
+This includes delivery times to a UPS Delivery Location when picking up an order.
 We will do our best to help, but we also need you to do your part promptly.
 Many times we can prevent further problems if given the opportunity.

 Acclimation Procedure for Fish: Drip water from the aquarium into the fish-bucket, at the rate of one drip/second for every 3 cups of water in the bucket.
 This means that 6 cups of water in the fish-bucket gets dripped at 2 drips/second.
-Every 20-30 minutes, double the drip rate.
-When the water volume in the fish-bucket has doubled to tripled, add one fish to the aquarium and observe it's reaction.
-If it looks worse, then acclimate the rest of the tropical fish for another hour and then try adding one more.
-If the transferred fish look okay, it is then safe to add the rest.
-Any individual fish that haven't been added to the tank, and look overly stressed during acclimation (spinning, erratic movements, on it's side), should be acclimated quicker.
-Put them in a separate container and take at least 10 to 15 minutes to gradually double the water volume and then add the stressed fish to the tank one at a time.
+Every 10 minutes, double the drip-rate.
+When the water volume in the fish-bucket has doubled to tripled, add the fish to the aquarium.
+This should not take more than an hour.
+Any individual fish that haven't been added to the tank, and look overly stressed during acclimation (spinning, erratic movements, on its side), should be acclimated quicker.
+Put the stressed fish in a separate container and take at least 10 minutes to gradually double the water volume and then add the stressed fish to the tank one at a time.
 If the first one added improves, the others can be added in the same manner.

 Having fish shipped in, can be a good experience when you're prepared.
 Good luck with your new fish and please let us know the outcome on our Facebook page or a review on our website.
 Thanks.